7 Ways Sleep And Creativity Are Linked

-Sleep is good for us in all kinds of ways, and while there is an outdated view that it simply provides our body with a period to recharge ourselves, there is growing evidence that indicates sleep can aid creativity.
-Here are some studies and common techniques which go toward proving sleep’s role as an artistic muse.
+Sleep is good for us in all kinds of ways.
+And while there is an outdated view that it simply provides our body with a period to recharge ourselves, there is growing evidence that sleep can help creativity.
+Here we explore how sleep and creativity are linked, ranging from increased brainpower to how routines help us become more creative.
+We even look into how a certain, world best-selling author uses sleep to maximise his creative flow.

 The phenomenon attributed to sleep by scientists as ‘pattern recognition’ dictates that REM sleep is beneficial to the creative process.
 A study has shown that this stage of sleep helps the brain connect unrelated ideas, which in turn aids creative problem-solving.